Prashant937/CLI-Parser/README.md

 # CLI Parser

-A command-line utility to print a message using scala.
+A command-line utility to print greeting in different languages using scala.

 ```
 Usage: parsing flag